Dallas Non-Compete Agreements Lawyer

 Reach Out to Us

 To learn more about our employment law practice or to schedule an appointment to discuss matters in confidence with an employment attorney at our Dallas office, contact us today.
-We offer a free 15-minute consultation with a Kilgore & Kilgore attorney to help you understand your situation from a legal perspective and whether or how to proceed with an action.
+We offer a free review of the facts of your case with a Kilgore & Kilgore attorney to help you understand your situation from a legal perspective and whether or how to proceed with an action.

 Is Texas Handcuffed by Employment Non-Compete Contract Restrictions?
 Too often, employees come to me with a dilemma.
 They lost their jobs, accepted modest one or two-month severances, and now have job offers from companies in competition with their former employers.
 So, I ask them if they have a non-compete agreement with their former employers… Read More